 The environmental footprint covers all environmental impacts from the stay, from water to electricity use and waste management.

-1. Are electrical appliances like AC, heater, and lights automatically turned off?
+- Are electrical appliances like AC, heater, and lights automatically turned off?

-Do they have a system in place that automatically reduces the use of electricity if you leave the room?
+Do they have a system in place that automatically reduces the use of electricity if you leave the room? - Is there no daily washing of sheets and towels?

 Is the standard way to go to NOT wash sheets and towels daily unless you request it?
-Most hotels automatically wash linens unless you specifically ask them not to.
+Most hotels automatically wash linens unless you specifically ask them not to. - Were local plants and nature preserved as much as possible?

-Does the establishment still have local plants in their surroundings and tried to be the least invasive to the local nature?
+Does the establishment still have local plants in their surroundings and tried to be the least invasive to the local nature? - Is electricity eco-friendly generated?

-Does the stay have solar panels, wind generators, or other sustainable options to generate energy?
+Does the stay have solar panels, wind generators, or other sustainable options to generate energy? - Are there any other options to be more eco-friendly in place?

 For example rainwater collection, sustainable waste management, or promotions for guests to be more eco-friendly?